zmon1010/kendo-ui-core/docs/api/javascript/ui/spreadsheet.md

 ### activeSheet `String`
 The name of the currently active sheet.

+Must match one of the (sheet names)[#configuration-sheets.name] exactly.

 ### columnWidth `Number` *(default: 64)*
+The default column width in pixels.

 ### columns `Number` *(default: 50)*
+The number of columns in the document.

 ### headerHeight `Number` *(default: 20)*
+The height of the header row in pixels.

 ### headerWidth `Number` *(default: 32)*
+The width of the header column in pixels.

 ### rowHeight `Number` *(default: 20)*
+The default row height in pixels.

 ### rows `Number` *(default: 200)*
+The number of rows in the document.

 ### sheets `Array`
+An array defining the document sheets and their content.

 ### sheets.activeCell `String`
 The active cell in the sheet, e.g. "A1".